Plastic comb and coil binding for your documents

 Documents turn into material simple to distribute, manage and store with your choice of binding.
 It’s also an excellent way to give a professional and stylish look to documents and projects.

 Wondering which binding method to use?
+Here’s what you need to know for each bound type.

 Comb (spiral) binding, allows you to easily open up your book to add or remove pages without destroying the binding.
 This binding method may be the best choice when it comes to documents that will be edited and re-used, for instance, training manuals.
 So if you have a document to which you need to add more pages you can use comb binding.
 While it is possible to make such changes to coil-bound books, the coil is destroyed when the book is opened up.
 The book can be re-bound but at a higher cost than with comb binding, especially with thicker books.

 Coil binding is significantly more durable than comb because the coil is made of a thicker material.
 Also, it feeds through smaller round holes which run the entire length of the edge, as opposed to the larger, more separated rectangle holes drilled in the comb binding process.
 Furthermore, a coil does not have any moving parts, while comb bindings can come open.
 As a result, there is less wear and tear on the edge of a coil bound book.
 Plus, if compressed, the coil bounces back to regain its shape.
-So if you need your book to last longer, coil is the best choice.
+So if you need your book to last longer, the coil is the best choice.
 You can find standard spine in sizes from 4.8 mm (3⁄16 in) (for 16 sheets of 20# paper) up to 51 mm (2 in) (for 425 sheets).
-And, spine lengths are available in 280 mm (11 in) to match the length of letter-size paper.
+And, spine lengths are available in 280 mm (11 in) to match the length of the letter-size paper.

 Use document binding for short courses, training sessions or trade-show booth booklets, pamphlets and other documents to hand out to customers or trainees.
 We print and assemble full-color booklets, notebooks, tablets, training manuals, presentations folders and pamphlets with comb bindings or coil bindings.
 Binding is quick and easy, and can even be done while you wait.